-Martin Robertson explains how Naltrexone is used for drug withdrawal
+Martin Robertson explains how Naltrexone is used for drug withdrawal.

 Naltrexone is used to help with withdrawal symptoms from opioids like heroin, and alcohol and helps stay away from these drugs without the need to get high.
-As experimental treatment, it is used during rapid withdrawal from a drug that was previously used to get high.
+As an experimental treatment, it is used during rapid withdrawal from a drug that was previously used to get high.

 How Naltrexone is administered

-It is taken in the form of a tablet, the period of time for which an individual takes the drug is dependent on their situation.
+It is taken in the form of a tablet, the time for which an individual takes the drug is dependent on their situation.
 Additionally, it can be administered through implant - this method of administration is legal in Australia.

-Conditions for use of Naltrexone for treatment
+Conditions for the use of Naltrexone for treatment

 Alcohol and Naltrexone administration

 A doctor can prescribe Naltrexone to a patient who has alcohol dependence.
-As an alcoholic, once you start taking Naltrexone it will help to:
+As an alcoholic, once you start taking Naltrexone, it will help to:

-Effectiveness of Naltrexone as an addiction treatment
+The effectiveness of Naltrexone as an addiction treatment

-If you quote information from this page in your work then the reference for this page is:
+If you quote information from this page in your work, then the reference for this page is:

 About the Author